 Yoga: performing a series of postures and controlled breathing exercises to promote a more flexible body and a calm mind.

-The benefits of meditation are countless, ranging from emotional to physical well being.
-Not only can meditation help you gain a new perspective on situations, but research also suggests meditation can help with mental and anxiety disorders.
+Finally, the benefits of meditation are countless, ranging from emotional to physical well being.
+Meditation helps you gain a new perspective on situations.
+And, research also suggests meditation can help with mental and anxiety disorders.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.